2025-ilaria/project-/rdf-triples.md

 > **Subject:**  Teatro Massimo di Palermo, IRI <http://dati.beniculturali.it/iccd/schede/resource/CulturalInstituteOrSite/S012166_Teatro_Massimo>.
 > **Predicate:** `arco:hasIntervention`
 > **Object:** Intervention/TeatroMassimo_1974_1975, etc.
+>
+> 📌

-➡️Subject: typed as `arco:CulturalInstituteOrSite`.
+> - Subject typed as `arco:CulturalInstituteOrSite`
-➡️Predicate: it links the theatre to three distinct restoration interventions.
+> - Predicate: it links the theatre to three distinct restoration interventions.
-➡️Object: It is declared as `arco:hasIntervention` and provided with `rdfs:label` describing the intervention.
+> - Object: it is declared as `arco:hasIntervention` and provided with `rdfs:label` describing the interven

 ---
-5️⃣ **RDF Triple for type of architecture**
+## 5️⃣RDF Triple for type of architecture

 🔍Using a **zero-shot prompt technique**, we asked ChatGPT to create a RDF Triple: